mebbert/Dark_and_Camouflaged_genes/README.md

 3. Align these reads to the new camo masked reference with bwa mem

-4. Use GATK HaplotypeCaller to call variants specifying the correct ploidy and setting the interval to the alignto .bed
+4. Use GATK HaplotypeCaller to call variants specifying the correct ploidy and setting the interval to the GATK .bed

 5. Combine and Genotype gVCF files across the whole cohort to create the ploidy specific VCF

-6. Filter out false positive variants with QD and InbreedingCoeff cutoffs
+6. Filter out false positive variants with QD and InbreedingCoeff cutoffs and remove variants found in reference-based artifact positions

 7. Convert polyploid VCFs to diploid and use plink2 to test associations

 Any variants found using these methods should be investigated independentally and then experimentally validated to ensure they are not false positives and then to determine in which specific camouflaged region the variant actually lies.

-## Rerunning our analysis

-In order to replicate our results or to apply these same methods to other datasets, we provide all of our scripts organized into 11 distinct steps.
-Each step is encompassed into a directory with all necesary scripts to run that step.
-Each directory contains a submit.sh shell script to automate the running of each step.
-At the top each submit.sh script is a list of entry points where the user should fill in the correct paths for their data before running the script.